We Tried Justin Bieber’s New Weed, Peaches -- Here’s Our Full Review

 Ultimately, Peaches pre-rolls will definitely get you buzzed, though it’s not the most potent stuff out there.
 That’s actually okay with me because I like to smoke throughout the day, and, lately, I am getting a little bulldozed by extremely high THC weed that results in nothing other than couch lock.

-Point being: peaches are good social joints.
+Point being: Peaches are good social joints.
 They’re not going to get you the highest nor are they likely to impress OG weed heads, who more often focus on THC percentage and terpenes than anything supporting functional smoking.
 But they will be a hit at the party, which I think is really the point of why these exist at all.
 They are perfect road dogs, which will have you looking stylish and pleasantly buzzed for whatever adventures the day should bring.

 This is weed you can chill on and socialize with.
 It’s weed you can take hiking or enjoy at the beach.
 It’s functional weed.
 That’s a sorely needed thing in this day and age of legal weed.